 On this edition of StudioTulsa, we are discussing the interesting characteristics, colonies, mating practices, defense maneuvers, and kinship structures of prairie dogs --- yes, prairie dogs: those once-plentiful-but-now-dwindling rodents that exist in five different species throughout the grasslands of North America.
 Highly communicative and actually able to "speak" via several distinct and sophisticated (and quite discernable) calls, these burrowing mammals have long been studied --- much like, say, apes or whales --- for social/behavioral reasons.

 How many cigarettes are sold each year, worldwide?
 Believe it or not, six trillion.
 Our guest, who calls the cigarette "the deadliest artifact in the history of human civilization," was the first-ever historian, several years ago, to testify in court against Big Tobacco.
-On this installment of our show, we speak by phone with Robert N. Proctor, Professor of the History of Science at Stanford University.
+On this installment of ST, which first aired earlier this year, we speak with Robert N. Proctor, Professor of the History of Science at Stanford University.

+(Please note that this show first aired back in May.)
 What do we mean when we call someone an "amateur"?
 What are we saying?
 As it happens, there are many answers to this question.
 On this edition of ST, we speak with Jack Hitt, a contributing editor to The New York Times Magazine, Harper’s, and public radio’s This American Life.